ImAbdollahzadeh/Triangle_Rasterizer/README.md

 		}
 	}

-There is room for some minor optimization, that I leave for readers to play with, but this function is the best to use scanline method for painting the triangle.
+There is room for some minor optimization that I leave for readers to play with, but this function is the best to use scanline method for painting the triangle.

 While we go one step in y direction down, we calculate the slope of the line between top_point and side_point_1 and thus the x component of the left side limit pixel.
 Based on this x component, we therefore calcualte the x component of the limit pixel falling on the line between top_point and side_point_2.
 Then fillup this scanline.

 // img 2

 The heart of the rasterizer is where we can work on to accelerate the blitting.
 For this reason I use x86-SSE optimization.
-If we concentrate on the way both limit points defined, we come up with this fact that, we cannot use packed floating point instructions since a line pixel can be anywhere on screen and any attampt to make it aligned, will be a speed kiler, and better to stick with un-aligned instructions.
+If we concentrate on the way both limit points defined, we come up with this fact that, it cannot use packed floating point instructions since a line pixel can be anywhere on screen and any attampt to make it 16-byte aligned, would be a speed killer, and better to stick with the un-aligned instructions.
 Also I used inline assembly and not a separate .asm file (to tolerate the overhead of function epilogue and prologue).

 	void accelerated_line_based_xmmword_fillup_triangle(triangle* tr)
 	{